-Brazoria County will continue to address the needs of the emergency shelters in the County.
-With the sheer volume of clientele, the shelters apply for the ESG funds to help with the major repairs that are above their budgets.
+Brazoria County will continue to address the needs of the emergency shelters in the County through participation in the Homeless Coalition and through funding when available.
 Brazoria County is using their ESG-CV2 allocation to complete conversion work at the Salvation Army shelter.
-Beginning in July, Refuge for Women will open their doors for women who have escaped sex trafficking or exploitation.
+The County also used CDBG public service funding to support Refuge for Women, a nonprofit focused providing safe shelter and services to women who have escaped human trafficking or exploitation.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again risk of homelessness due to their limited income and the cost burden of unsubsidized housing.
+Brazoria County encourages all families in need to meet with a financial counselor to assist with budgeting and their affordability of a unit, and how the family can sustain itself.
+Brazoria County coordinates with the homeless liaisons at the school districts and Youth and Family Counseling to assist homeless families in the transition to permanent housing.

 Unfortunately, there is a major housing shortage in Brazoria County as well as the market rents are still high.
-Many families resort to either doubled-up situations, in shelters, unsheltered, or at risk of homelessness due to their limited income and the cost burden of unsubsidized housing.
+Many families resort to either doubled-up situations, in shelters, unsheltered, or at